djblazkowicz/Honours-6DoF-InsideOut-VR/README.md

 20. start vio_udp.py and wait until the script starts to output data in the console

+21. if any dependencies are missing, install them using pip or other python library manager tool

 20. open SteamVR

 21. once the VR holodeck has opened, press R to reset the orientation - this is required once to reorientate the system.